ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 .. admonition:: Always delete your PR branch after merging it into main branch

    Deleting merged branches is a good practice which ensures that origin branches do not get cluttered.
+Automatic deletion of branches can be setup in ``Settings -> General -> Pull Requests`` section.

 Using GitHub CLI